 If the above-mentioned conditions i. and ii. do not apply to the Netherlands Resident Individual, the Notes held by such Netherlands Resident Individual will be taxed under the regime for savings and investments (inkomen uit sparen en beleggen).
-Irrespective of the actual income or capital gains realised, the annual taxable benefit of all the assets and liabilities of the Netherlands Resident Individual that are taxed under this regime, including the Notes, is set at a deemed return insofar as the yield basis

-(rendementsgrondslag) exceeds a EUR 57,000 threshold (heffingvrij vermogen).
+Irrespective of the actual income or capital gains realised, the annual taxable benefit of all the assets and liabilities of the Netherlands Resident Individual that are taxed under this regime, including the Notes, is set at a deemed return insofar as the yield basis (rendementsgrondslag) exceeds a EUR 57,000 threshold (heffingvrij vermogen).
 Such yield basis is determined as the fair market value of certain qualifying assets held by the Netherlands Resident Individual, less the fair market value of certain qualifying liabilities at the beginning of the calendar year.
 The fair market value of the Notes will be included as an asset in the holder's yield basis and will be classified as other investments.
-The deemed return on this yield basis is calculated on the basis of a weighted average of the different classes of qualifying assets each with their own estimated deemed returns.
-The deemed returns for 2023 are set at 0.36% for savings, at 6.17% for other investments (such as the Notes) and at 2.57% for liabilities.
-The deemed return for savings and liabilities will be definitively set after the end of the calendar year to determine the best possible approximation of returns actually realised in the market in that calendar year.
-The deemed return for other investments (such as the Notes) is already definitely set.
-If the deemed return is negative, then the deemed return is set to nil.
-The deemed return on the Netherlands Resident Individual's yield basis is taxed at a rate of 32% (rate for 2023).
+The individual's deemed return is calculated by multiplying the Netherlands Resident Individual's yield basis with a 'deemed return percentage' (effectief rendementspercentage), which percentage depends on the actual composition of the yield basis, with separate deemed return percentages for savings (banktegoeden), other investments (overige bezittingen) and debts (schulden).
+As of 1 January 2024, the percentage for other investments (such as the Notes) is set at 6.04%.
+The deemed return on the Netherlands Resident Individual's yield basis is taxed at a rate of 36% (rate for 2024).